-In the meantime, we encourage visitors to take self-guided tours of the grounds at the Gold Rush Museum and the Bernhard Museum.
-We also have a self-guided walking tour of Old Town Auburn for you to enjoy.
+In the meantime, we encourage visitors to take self-guided tours of the grounds at the Gold Rush Museum, the Griffith Quarry Museum and the Bernhard Museum.
+We also have a self-guided walking tours of Old Town Auburn, Downtown Auburn, an Dutch Flat for you to enjoy.

 The Archive and Research Center is unable to accommodate in-person researchers at this time.
 However, we are still taking distance requests by phone or email.
 Please contact Curator of Archives, Kelsey Monahan, at (530) 889-7789 or email@example.com to submit your request for records.